VenaSeal Treatment for Varicose VeinsAdmin2021-08-13T13:17:59-04:00

 Varicose veins are often dismissed as only a cosmetic problem, and many people living with them do not seek treatment.
-The good news is that the VenaSeal treatment option available at the Novus Spine & Pain Center vein clinic, which is often a better option than invasive treatments like vein stripping.
+The good news is that the VenaSeal treatment option is available at the Novus Spine & Pain Center vein clinic and is often a better option than invasive treatments like vein stripping.

 Today, non-invasive varicose vein treatments are often more effective and require little to no recovery time.
 Popular new varicose vein treatments like sclerotherapy and endovenous laser treatment can be performed in the doctor’s office.

 One of the newest treatments available at the vein clinic is the VenaSeal closure system, the only non-thermal system for treating varicose veins.
 It does not use an irritant solution to destroy veins, nor does it require the use of large volumes of diluted anesthetic (tumescent anesthesia) common with some varicose vein treatments.
 As a result, patient discomfort is reduced compared to other treatments.

 The VenaSeal system uses a proprietary medical adhesive to seal the vein.
 This unique approach eliminates the risk of nerve injury, which can happen with some thermal-based procedures.
 The U.S. Food and Drug Administration (FDA) reviewed data from clinical studies and found the procedure safe and effective for removing superficial varicose veins.

 Approved by the FDA in 2015, the VenaSeal closure system treats venous reflux disease, which is often the underlying cause of chronic pain from varicose veins.
 It is the only non-thermal, non-sclerosant (an injected irritant) procedure approved by the FDA for use in the U.S. for closing diseased veins.

 VenaSeal is different from procedures using drugs, laser, radio waves, or cuts in the skin to close or remove veins.
 The procedure does not require multiple injections of anesthesia, and there is no need to take any medication before the procedure.